ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/opensource_packages/harness-go-sdk.md

 optional_hidden_info:
     release_notes__supported_minimum:
     release_notes__recommended_minimum:
-    other_info: There are no release notes for Linux/ARM64.
-The package can be installed via go get, and the installed version can be listed with "go list -m all | grep harness-go-sdk" command.
+    other_info: >
+        No platform-specific release notes for Linux/Arm64.
+        Install with: go get github.com/harness-io/harness-go-sdk@.
+        Verify with: go list -m all | grep harness-io.
+        Note: the module path is harness-io, not harness.

 ---